 In big box home improvement stores, customers with large carts of items such as drywall, lumber, and pre-hung doors can create a backup at the POS.
 As carts laden with large items back up into the aisles of your store, other customers are forced to navigate around them, creating potential safety issues.
 With an MPOS in hand, associates can divert customers with large carts to an area where they can be safely rung up on the spot, creating a safer store environment while minimizing POS queues.

 When restaurants put an MPOS in the hands of servers, all those trips to the POS are eliminated, giving servers more time to focus on what really matters...their customers.
 Servers no longer need to travel to the POS and wait in line to place orders for drinks, appetizers, meals, and desserts, or to complete the payment at the end of a meal.
-And in addition, servers can use the wireless handheld computer to access a wealth of information, from real-time menu changes to ingredient information, prompts that help ensure every order is complete, as well as the answer to many questions that previously required a time-consuming trip to the kitchen — such as whether a dish is gluten-free or contains nuts.
+In addition, servers can use the wireless handheld computer to access a wealth of information, from real-time menu changes to ingredient information, prompts that help ensure every order is complete, as well as the answer to many questions that previously required a time-consuming trip to the kitchen — such as whether a dish is gluten-free or contains nuts.

 The many benefits of MPOS in the restaurant.
 Mobile point of sale technology allows restaurateurs to: